 (reproduced from The Cochrane Eagle Newspaper, June 5, 2014 and St. Mary's Bulletin of June 8, 2014)

 Born in England in 1895, Roland GISSING arrived in Canada in 1913 and began working as a cowboy on various Alberta ranches.
 In 1924, Gissing became a horse rancher, homesteading on the Ghost River, at the junction of the Bow River, 20 miles west of Cochrane.
 Interested in painting since 1921, he was commissioned in 1932 by Sacred Heart Catholic Church in Brant, AB and in 1934 by St. Mary's Catholic Church in Cochrane, AB to paint the scene of the Lord's Last Supper.
 He probably worked from a small reproduction of the original work by Leonardo Da Vinci.
 Twenty years later, Gissing would become well known painting the Alberta Landscape.
 On March 17, 2007, St. Mary's moved to our new location.
 The previous Cochrane church became the new home for All Saints Anglican Church.
 Historically, Gissing's "The Last Supper" had always remained at St. Mary's locations.
 With historic sensitivity, All Saints graciously blessed its recent re-location [in the spring of 2014] to the newest St. Mary's.
 St. Mary's gratefully acknowledges All Saints historical appreciation.
 Gissing's painting is now displayed at St. Mary's.
 It is fascinating to remember those early pioneer days when Gissing's art was introduced to our Alberta churches.
 It is still valued and preserved today.
 [For more about Roland Gissing visit his website here.]

-Stay tuned for more history-building as we of St. Mary's continue to serve and support the Catholic faith community here in the Cochrane area.
+Stay tuned as we of St. Mary's continue to build a history of serving and supporting the Catholic faith community here in the Cochrane area.